Using rewards to influence driver attitudes towards pay

 For more detail about the research methods and results of the study, download a free copy of the whitepaper Driver Pay and Pay Satisfaction: Should We Sound the Alarm for the Experienced Driver? by clicking here.

 Standing out from the crowd

-The turnover advantage of experience may be eroding but the study shows that pay is not necessarily a bigger factor in why drivers leave.
-This leaves the door open to explore retention strategies that will increase driver satisfaction, engagement and loyalty towards their carriers other than pay.
+The turnover advantage of experience may be eroding but the study shows that pay is not necessarily a big factor in why drivers leave.
+This leaves the door open to explore retention strategies that will increase driver satisfaction, engagement, and loyalty towards their carriers other than pay.

 Given the current environment, many carriers are trying new strategies to further differentiate their workplace in the minds of drivers.